Slate supports the batch importing of documents using the industry-standard Document Import Processor (DIP) format.

 If school or test score data was not included in the index file, or not enough data was included in the index file to match onto an existing school/test score record or create a new school/test score record, the material will appear in Batch Acquire to allow manual assignment.

-Batch Acquire displays any materials included in the zip archive that were unable to be associated with a record, so that they can be manually assigned.
+Batch Acquire displays any materials included in the zip archive that could not be associated with a record to be manually assigned.

 Materials may appear here for reasons including: